lesersokerbok/boksok.no-data-utils/README.md

 (1): Find a better term
-(2): On import split bliss & piktogram into seperate categories.
+(2): On import split original groups like Bliss & Piktogram into the seperate customazation categories: Bliss, Piktogram.
-     Record the book id so one can manually go through and pic the correct one category.
+     Record the book id so one can manually go through and pic the correct category/categories.
-(3): In import split hus/hjem/hage into the seperate tags hus, hjem, hage.
+(3): In import split groups like hus/hjem/hage into the seperate topic tags: hus, hjem, hage.
      Record the book id so one can manually go through and pic the correct tags.